amw720386/pdf-highlight-oa/README.md

 Note that there are several uploads of the same document (the drylabs one since I used it several times across these demos).
 This is for possible future implementation of version control/several "sets" of annotations for one document.

-- Upload: On file drop, we create a pdfId and upload the PDF to Supabase Storage (pdfs/uploads/{pdfId}/…); a blob URL is used for instant preview.
+- Upload: On file drop, it creates a pdfId and upload the PDF to Supabase Storage (pdfs/uploads/{pdfId}/…); a blob URL is used for instant preview.

 - Highlights schema (DB): Supabase table highlights(id text, pdf_id text, data jsonb, created_at, updated_at); routes /api/highlight/get|update read/write it.

 - Search index (local): SQLite table page_embeddings(pdfId, page, text, embedding-json) built on upload (page text or OCR → per-page embedding); /api/semantic/index|query manage/query it.

 - Result: PDFs are stored, highlights persisted, and large/image-only docs are searchable via page-level embeddings.

+# Issues I faced

+* **Cross-PDF results + navigation (no idea at first).**
+  I didn’t know how to show hits from multiple files and still scroll to the right spot. solution: keep a `docs` registry, tag every result with `highlightOwner[id] = pdfId`, and on click/hashchange: if owner ≠ current doc → `switchDoc(owner)` then `scrollTo`. added `searchMode` to hide normal marks while showing search hits.
+I've had so many issues with this especially with `react-pdf-highlighter` I had to restart the challenge 3 times.

+* **Vector hit → exact rectangle (how?!).** embeddings only tell you the **page**, not the box.
+I solved it by doing **page-level embeddings** (one per page), then for each hit it picks probe words from that page’s text and run a tiny keyword search **on that page** to localize a real rectangle (`chooseBestLocalizedHighlight()`).

+* **Viewer tweaks we had to make (not obvious up front).**
+  This alongside the next issue was really annoying, as it felt like any slight change to the UI/format of the PDFviewer would make `react-pdf-highlighter` explode.

+* **docs ARE thin.**
+  `react-pdf-highlighter` is barely documented, so I learned from community examples and its source to learn the `IHighlight` contract and the viewport math. that’s what finally unlocked reliable boxes + scrolling.

 **Everything below this point is from the original README.md**